×

 Willows is one of the few small animal Hospitals in the UK to offer a Specialist Chronic Pain service with an in-house Specialist in Anaesthesia and Analgesia.

-Our Chronic Pain service is complimented by Willows’ Veterinary Physiotherapy service providing gold standard treatment for patients suffering from a range of diseases, injuries and deformities.
+Our Chronic Pain Clinic provides gold-standard treatment for patients suffering from a range of diseases, injuries and deformities.

-Working together with colleagues in Orthopaedics, Neurology and Anaesthesia, our Chronic Pain service also provides a bespoke treatment programme for patients in need of post-operative rehabilitation, facilitating optimum patient recovery.
+Working together with colleagues in Orthopaedics, Neurology, Medicine and Anaesthesia, our Chronic Pain service also provides a bespoke treatment programme for patients in need of post-operative rehabilitation, facilitating optimum patient recovery.

-Through extended one-hour consultations, minimally invasive intervention and personalised pain management programmes our Chronic Pain and Physiotherapy services are committed to providing effective pain management, keeping pets stronger for longer.
+Through extended one-hour consultations, minimally invasive intervention and personalised pain management programmes our Chronic Pain Clinic is committed to providing effective pain management, keeping pets stronger for longer.

 What is the Chronic Pain Clinic?